frankfoerster/cakephp-environment/README.md

 -----------------------------

 1. `composer require frankfoerster/cakephp-environment`
-    Tags ~1.0 are releases for CakePHP 2.x support (master branch).
-    Tags ~3.0 are releases for CakePHP 3.x support (cake3 branch).
 2. Copy the example configuration files from `example/config/Environment` to your app `/config/Environment`
 3. Add the following lines to your `config/bootstrap.php` file